danulawa/danulawa/README.md

  - I am Danula Wanasinghe 😎😎
  - A Data Science Undergraduate at SLIIT 🎓🎓
  - A Trainee - Associate Consultant at Altria Consulting 🖥️📈
- - A fun guy who is going to be an amazing Data Science Professional 😀😀🤩🤩
+ - A fun guy who is wants to be an amazing Data Science Professional 😀😀🤩🤩